SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M8_dvc.md

    in later exercises).
 Please make sure that you at least have 1GB of free space.

 2. Next, install dvc and the Google drive extension

    ```bash
    pip install dvc
    pip install "dvc[gdrive]"
    ```

    If you installed DVC via pip and plan to use cloud services as remote storage, you might need to install these optional dependencies: [s3], [azure], [gdrive], [gs], [oss], [ssh].
 Alternatively, use [all] to include them all.
    The command should look like this:

    ```bash
    pip install "dvc[s3]"
    ```

-3. In your mnist repository run the following command from the terminal
+3. In your MNIST repository run the following command from the terminal

    ```bash
    dvc init
    ```